Is it OK to send your children on a plane without a parent?

 Other things to consider before flying your kids as Unaccompanied Minors

-- There are some private firms that offer services to UM’s, but this is not a regulated industry so proceed with caution.
+- Some private firms offer services to UMโs, but this is not regulated, so proceed cautiously.

 - It is not wise to send a child unaccompanied if they have never flown in a plane before; it is strongly advised that a child be a regular traveller, familiar with airports and safety procedures before being sent as a UM.

 Have your children flown as Unaccompanied Minors?
-What was there experience?
+What was their experience?

 Do you mind if I quote a couple of your posts as long as I provide credit and sources back to your site?